m8/awesome-arduino/README.md

 - [Ardupilot](https://ardupilot.org/) - Versatile, Trusted, Open Autopilot software for drones and other autonomous systems
 - [Marlin](https://marlinfw.org) - Marlin is an open source firmware for 3D printers.
 - [QMK](https://github.com/qmk/qmk_firmware) - Build your own mechanical keyboard
+- [mBot](https://www.makeblock.com/) - mBot is a low-cost and easy-to-use robot kit designed for children to use and learn to program.

 ## 📃 Resources